SNDjango/server/README.md

 ## Synopsis

-**Server** is a simple but rich django application featuring a social media platform.
+**SNDjango - TU GAG** is a simple but rich django application featuring a social media platform.
 The main functionality includes creation of posts, subsciption to boards, user profiles and possibility to comment on posts, like posts, like comments, etc. It's perfect for:

 * Social Intranets
 * Enterprise Social Networks